akshath-raj/DeepLearning101/README.md

 - **Link to Dataset**:
   [https://www.kaggle.com/](https://www.kaggle.com/datasets/muhammadshahidazeem/panic-disorder-detection-dataset)

-### 2. Image Recognition with the Itel Image Dataset
+### 2. Image Recognition with the Intel Image Classification Dataset
 - **Objective**:
   Leverage a deep learning model to recognize and classify images from the Itel Image dataset on Kaggle.
 - **Contents**: